-Days Before Election, Tech CEOs Defend Themselves From GOP Claims Of Censorship
+Days Before Election, Tech CEOs Defend Themselves From GOP Accusations Of Censorship

 On Wednesday, the CEOs told the committee they agreed that the law should be updated to reflect the current state of the world, 24 years after it was first written.
 But they defended its legal protections and warned that removing it entirely would result in their companies taking a heavier hand with user content.

-They noted that Section 230 not only makes them largely immune from liability of what users post, but also empowers them to make decisions about what content to remove and what to allow.
+They noted that Section 230 not only makes them largely immune from liability of what users post but also empowers them to make decisions about what content to remove and what to allow.

 Dorsey and Zuckerberg said there should be more "transparency" about the decisions that online platforms make when determining what content can stay up and what they take down.